The truth about prenatal screening

 The American College of Obstetricians and Gynecologists recommends that all pregnancies be screened for Down syndrome, Edwards syndrome, and Patau syndrome through cell-free DNA screening and for cystic fibrosis and spinal muscular atrophy through carrier screening.3,4

-There are two types of screens: A cell-free DNA prenatal screen is given as early as 10 weeks to determine if there has been any change in your baby’s chromosomes.
+There are two types of screens: A cell-free DNA prenatal screen is given as early as eight weeks to determine the chances there have been certain changes in your baby’s chromosomes.
 A carrier screen can be given at any time, even before pregnancy, to show if you are at increased or decreased risk for passing down certain heritable conditions to your baby.
 There’s even a screen that can determine your baby’s predicted sex as early as six weeks.

 Yes.
 Cell-free DNA screens, like the Prequel Prenatal Screen can deliver results to over 99% of patients regardless of BMI.5 And, carrier screens such as the Foresight Carrier Screen have a detection rate of over 99% for the majority of the conditions they test for.6 However, not all screening labs give you these results.
 It’s important to choose the screen that gives you reliable and timely information to better manage your pregnancy journey.